tim-hardcastle/Pipefish/README.md

 #9 →
 ```

 Within the body of the function, we can of course use `eval` to turn the code object so produced into a value.
 But we also need a way to turn it into a name.
-This is achieved by the `varname` keyword.
+This is achieved by the `ident` keyword.
 Consider the REPL output:

 ```
 #9 → zero x